Engineering blog

 If your store has the exact same look and feel throughout, your customers can end up skipping over your products.

 For this reason, avoid too many long, uninterrupted aisles.
-Instead, develop visual breaks in the middle of long aisles, such as displays, information, interactive elements like touch screens, or even AR.
+Instead, visual breaks should be developed in the middle of long aisles, such as displays, information, interactive elements like touch screens, or even AR.

 How often you switch up your displays also matters.
 In retail, displays become stale rather quickly.
 Seasons and holidays only last for a while, and promotional goods do not have a long shelf life.
 Hence, it is recommended that you change your displays monthly and feature new arrivals first.